 In fairness, Gabrielle’s concreteness was not representative of her residency cohort.
-Still, she was a fourth year psychiatry resident, just months away from being a board certified psychiatrist.
+Still, she was a fourth-year psychiatry resident, just months away from being a board certified psychiatrist.

 In other areas of medicine, diagnosis often points to etiology—to underlying biological causes.
 That is why “chest pain” is not a diagnosis (it is a symptom, not a disease), but atherosclerosis, myocarditis, pericarditis, and pneumonia are diagnoses.
 These terms refer to underlying biological conditions that can cause chest pain.
-DSM diagnosis is categorically different because it is merely descriptive, not explanatory.
+Psychiatric diagnosis is categorically different because it is merely descriptive, not explanatory.
 Pretending that “generalized anxiety disorder” or “major depressive disorder” is equivalent to a medical diagnosis like pneumonia is what logicians call a category error—ascribing a property to something that does not and cannot have that property.

 The introductions to all editions of DSM published since 1980 emphasize that DSM’s purpose is to provide a nomenclature—a shared vocabulary or system for naming things.
 They emphasize that DSM diagnosis implies nothing about the cause of any mental health condition or how to treat it.
 The American Psychiatric Association's website also makes this point: “Diagnostic criteria provide a common language for clinical communication...
 Patients sharing the same diagnostic label do not necessarily have disturbances that share the same etiology nor would they necessarily respond to the same treatment.”

 How could my resident Gabrielle have misunderstood something so fundamental?
-How did she come to think and speak of “generalized anxiety disorder” as if it were a disease entity that could cause the symptoms listed in DSM?
+How did she come to think and speak of “generalized anxiety disorder” as if it were a disease entity that caused the symptoms listed in DSM?
 One of the most helpful things about our struggling students is that in their moments of concreteness, they hold up a mirror to hypocrisies in our field.
 They reflect prevailing attitudes and assumptions simply and directly, without artifice.